sourcegraph/devx-scratch/2022/sg/log.snb.md

 DevX teammates hacking on `sg` log.
 To add an entry, just add an H2 header starting with the ISO 8601 format, a topic.
 **This log should be in reverse chronological order.**

-- ## 2022-06-13
+## 2022-06-13

 @burmudar I've been implementing a feedback command on sg and I've encountered some  unexpected weirdness/complexity

 @bobheadxi and I discussed that it would be cool if feedback could open a discussion on [the repository discussions page](https://github.com/orgs/sourcegraph/teams/dev-experience/discussions/).
 So I've been looking into how to create a discussion.
 Surely Github has an API for that ?
 They do, and there are actually three ways to create a discussion on Github...

 1. Open up the url `https://github.com/sourcegraph/sourcegraph/discussions/new`.
 That is it.
 You can't specify the title, category or content in the url.
 I even thought of doing some bookmarklet/javascript in the url bar magic to get it to work, but Firefox has executing Javascript in the url off by default (probably a good thing too).
-Finally, you also can't just send a Form POST since you have to have a session token, which is a option but very hacky.
+Finally, you also can't just send a Form POST since you have to have a session token, which is a option but very hacky. (*update* @bobheadxi later pointed out you can specify the title, category, etc with something like https://github.com/sourcegraph/sourcegraph/discussions/new?title=foobar&body=hi%20william)
 2. Use the GraphQL API.
 A bit hesitant to use to use it, as a quick scan didn't show that it was being in SG _yet_.
 Wanted to check with the team first.
 3. Use the REST API and enter a dark forgotten corner of Github.
 It confusingly (not so confusing in hindsight) creates a discussion under your teams page in your organisation.
 Where as our actual intention is the create a discussion on the repository.
 This is apparently not a thing.
 You have to use the GraphQL API.
 I which I knew that earlier but I guess that is what a rabbit hole is!